 Further information and links to application forms are available:

 Applications are shortlisted for interview based on academic achievement, referee reports and any relevant work experience.
-Generally a mark of 78% or higher in your honours year is required to be shortlisted for an interview.
-However, applicants with a lower GPA may be interviewed if they have evidence of considerable relevant work experience, and/or evidence of high academic performance subsequent to honours (e.g., publication(s) in high ranking journals).
+Applicants must have a honours class I or IIA Australian accredited four year undergraduate degree in psychology, or equivalent as assessed by the Australian Psychological Society.
 Applicants selected for interview are then assessed by a small team of teaching staff.
 Final selection is based on the application as a whole: academic achievement, referees’ reports and interview.